zsparal/api-documentation/source/reference/v2/subscriptions-api/list-subscriptions.rst

               .. type:: array

-            - An array of subscription objects as described in :ref:`Get subscription <v2/subscriptions-get>`.
+            - An array of subscription objects as described in :doc:`Get subscription </reference/v2/subscriptions-api/get-subscription>`.

    * - | ``_links``